Marguerite Monvoisin: Imprisonment

 The remaining members of the organisation were never put on trial, but incarcerated for life by lettre de cachet, and their confessions were sealed.
 All the prisoners were condemned to silence and their guards informed that they tend to be habitual liars about Madame de Montespan.

-Étienne Guibourg, Louis Galet, Adam Lesage and Romani were incarcerated at Château de Besançon, and Betrand at Château de Salces; Marguerite Monvoisin, together with her mother's female associates La Pelletière, La Poulain, Magdelaine Chapelain, Marguerite Delaporte and Catherine Leroy, were imprisoned at Belle-Île-en-Mer.
+Étienne Guibourg, Louis Galet, Adam Lesage and Romani were incarcerated at Château de Besançon, and Bertrand at Château de Salces; Marguerite Monvoisin, together with her mother's female associates La Pelletière, La Poulain, Magdelaine Chapelain, Marguerite Delaporte and Catherine Leroy, were imprisoned at Belle-Île-en-Mer.
 The date of her death is unknown.

 It was ordered that the female prisoners from the Poison Affair should be guarded by women to prevent that they use their sexuality to escape.
 Unlike their male accomplices, the women were not to be chained as long as they behaved well.
 The information about the prisoners during their internment is scarce: in a rare note, it was mentioned that in January 1687, the women at Belle-Île-en-Mer were granted the use of braziers in midwinter, which is notable as it was one of the few times they were mentioned post trial.